sophgo/bootloader-arm64/trusted-firmware-a/docs/plat/arm/arm-build-options.rst

    SBROM library must be specified via ``CCSBROM_LIB_PATH`` flag.

--  ``ARM_ETHOSN_NPU_DRIVER``: boolean option to enable a SiP service that can configure an Arm Ethos-N NPU.
+-  ``ARM_ETHOSN_NPU_DRIVER``: boolean option to enable a SiP service that can configure an Arm® Ethos™-N NPU.
 To use this service the target platform's ``HW_CONFIG`` must include the device tree nodes for the NPU.
 Currently, only the Arm Juno platform has this included in its ``HW_CONFIG`` and the platform only loads the ``HW_CONFIG`` in AArch64 builds.
 Default is 0.